monjohn/focusworks.dev/posts/2020-06-02-using-react-navigation-with-okta.md

 Next up is Navigation.ts.
 This is where we set up React Navigation.
 I needed to set up the main NavigationContainer with a `linking` config, which handled the route 'auth/callback' because that is how my Okta server is set up.

 I created the `requireAuthentication` function to handle Okta logic of getting an access token.
-It will redirect to the Okta signup page if one is not present.
-Once an token is present, we update the state of the Navigation component, which then renders the Navigation component.
+It redirects to the Okta signup page if an authorization token is not present.
+Once an token is present, it changes the value of `isAuthenticated`, which then renders the main content of the app.
 This is the pattern that React Navigation [recommends](https://reactnavigation.org/docs/auth-flow).

-In addition, `useOktaAuth` also provides a function to the access token as well as the `authClient` object itself so that components can do what they need to do.
 Here is the code:

 #### Navigation.tsx